A Worker May Be Sick or Exposed to COVID-19 Do I need to offer workers’ compensation benefits?

 If a worker believes they contracted COVID-19 at their workplace, they have a right to workers’ compensation benefits.
 You should encourage workers to notify their employer and file a workers’ compensation claim if they think they contracted COVID-19 at work.
 When you become aware of the illness, you should provide your employee the workers’ compensation claim form.

 On September 17, 2020, the governor signed Senate Bill 1159.
-This new law creates two rebuttable presumptions that COVID-19 illnesses contracted by specific categories of employees are work related and therefore eligible for workers’ compensation, including medical treatment.
+This law created two rebuttable presumptions that COVID-19 illnesses contracted by specific categories of employees are work related and therefore eligible for workers’ compensation, including medical treatment.
+Those presumptions expired on January 1, 2024, and are no longer in effect.
+Employees still may establish the compensability of COVID-19 claims under the standard rules for compensability for diseases.

 If You Need Additional Support